hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md

 We do this by creating an *OnPlayerConnect()* callback in the RT-script.
 This callback will simply check an array of players that have joined, and add any new players if they are not in the array.
 When the list of joined players has reached the max (or min) number of players for that match, it will send an empty packet back to all players:

 ```
+// Script referenced by this code: TANK_BATTLE RT-script on GameSparks Portal

 var playersJoined = []; // this is only used at the start to make sure each player is connected